Crim3s

-Crim3s (stylised in all caps), formerly known as Story of Isaac, is an English electronic duo from London.
-The group consists of Rou Rot and Sadie Pinn, who met while living in a warehouse in North London.
+Crim3s (stylised in all caps), formerly known as Story of Isaac, was an English electronic duo from London.
+The group consisted of Rou Rot and Sadie Pinn, who met while living in a warehouse in North London.

 They debuted with a self-titled EP on Black Bus Records in December 2011.
 In 2013, they self-released their second EP, Stay Ugly.
 They were part of the 2017's Sound of Stockholm lineup.

 Biography

 Rou Rot and Sadie Pinn met in the Monkey Farm, a North London warehouse where they used to live.
 Rot was seeking a singer for the music he composed, and decided to work with Pinn after their first recording tries.
 After being evicted on short notice, they were left homeless for a period of a year: "Our first ep[sic] was made when we were homeless, each track in a different environment.
 We’ve written tracks in garages, railway arches, office blocks, garden sheds and a law students uni room."
 They made a name for themselves as organizers and DJs of illegal squat raves in London and were described by Electronic Beats as "pure punk in the truest sense, possessed of a strong DIY spirit and a no-fucks-given attitude."
 Rot has cited their lifestyle as an inspiration for their name: "Being chased by police and opening buildings to squat is a funny way to live.
 The harsh reality of life – not just for us, but the people we see around us every day – is what our music is about, and the reason why we're called CRIM3S."